Attarintiki Daredi: India

 The film collected ₹58 crore at the Andhra Pradesh and Nizam regions in six weeks.
 The film completed a 50-day run in around 170 theatres on 15 November 2013.
-The film completed a 100-day run in 32 theatres on 4 January 2014.
 On the 100th day of its theatrical run, Attarintiki Daredi was screened in four centres in Nizam, eleven in Ceded, one in Vishakhapatnam, four each in Krishna and Guntur, six and two centres in East and West Godavari respectively.